How to milk a cow with an electric milker.

 So, to recap, It is important that we “strip-out” the cow.

 It’s not hard.
 My daughter is stripping-out Faith in this picture.
 She is gently pulling on one teat cup at a time.
 When doing this we hold the “pull” for about 7-10 seconds.
 It takes some practice to get the pressure right.
 We pull hard enough so the remaining milk comes shooting out of the quarter.
-However, we don’t want to pull so hard that the whole claw comes flying off our cow onto the ground.
-That may have happened to me.
+However, we don’t want to pull so hard that the whole claw comes flying off the cow onto the ground.

 If we look into the little, circle window while pulling on the cup we see a burst of milk shoot out.
 It’s working!